guptamanishkumar/eyodhdha/experiment/experiment-name.md

-WAP to calculate the area and circumference of a circle.
+Write a program to calculate the area and circumference of a circle.